37 Weeks Pregnant: The Countdown Begins

 -

 Time the route to your hospital or birth center: Deciding when to leave your house during labor can be tough.
-You definitely don’t want to get to your place of birth too early and get turned away, but you also don’t want to be that woman on the news who had a baby in her car!
+You definitely don’t want to get to your place of birth too early and get turned away, but you also don’t want to go viral for having a baby in your car!
 Figure out how long it will take to get to your birthplace in the best of cases (no traffic) and the worst of cases (rush hour).
 Make sure that you know an alternate route, too.

 -